-On behalf of [Insert your organization's name], I am writing to you today regarding an official public proclamation recognizing Concussion Awareness Week September xx to xx, 20xx.
+On behalf of [Insert your organization's name], I am writing to you today regarding an official public proclamation recognizing Concussion Awareness Week September 25 to October 1, 2022.

 Concussion Awareness Week is a coordinated effort to increase concussion awareness by providing information and encouraging action in communities across Canada.